sofievb/Instruction-Fine-tuning-IKT526-Exam/exam/README.md

-# Fine-tuning Llama-3.2-1B using LoRA adapters on Stanford Alpaca Dataset
+# Instruction Fine-Tuning Llama-3.2-1B with LoRA (IKT526 Final Project)
 This repository contains an implementation for instruction fine-tuning the meta-llama/Llama-3.2-1B model using LoRA adapters on the yahma/alpaca-cleaned dataset, developed as part of the IKT526 course final project.